- Target group

 Target group and admission requirements

 Dutch 6A is a follow up course to Dutch 5B.
-The course is an advanced course of Dutch as a second language (NT2) for international students of Leiden University.
+The course is an advanced course of Dutch as a second language (NT2) for international students of Leiden University, and for participants who wish to follow a non-intensive course.
+This course covers half of the material of a regular Dutch 6 course.

 - The holiday periods can be found in the Academic Language Centre's academic calendar.